GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 Conclusion
 ----------

 Congratulations on making it through!
-The full PNG specification can be foud on the following page; you'll be pleasantly surprised at how short it is compared to the PNG specification it's based on.
+The full PNG specification can be found on the following page; notice how DaeDaLus has made it possible to write such a short specification compared to the PNG specification upon which it is based.

-Note that in a few places (as the exercises note), we fail to do some of the validation included in the specifciation; in fact, there are a number of places where we purposefully left out the restrictions for simplicity (e.g. the ``bit_depth`` field only has a few allowed values, and these values are also constrained by the ``colour_type``.)
-As discussed, it is often better to leave these more complex validations for post-parsing stages of your applications, such as type-checking and other static analysis.
-Where it was natural, we built the specification's restrictions into our parser to catch problems early.
+Note that in a few places (as the exercises note), we fail to do some of the validation included in the specification; in fact, there are a number of places where we deliberately left out the restrictions for simplicity (e.g. the ``bit_depth`` field only has a few allowed values, and these values are also constrained by the ``colour_type``).
+As discussed, it is often better to leave such validations for post-parsing stages of your applications, such as type-checking and other static analysis.
+Where it was natural to do so, we built the specification's restrictions into our parser to catch problems early.

-You're encouraged to read over the rest of the DaeDaLus user guide, which has some extra detail on concepts we covered (and some more advanced topics we did not cover.)
+We recommend reading over the rest of the DaeDaLus user guide, which has some extra detail on concepts we covered (and some more advanced topics we skipped).